 I tested this recipe more times than I could count.
 They KEPT over-spreading!
-I started with my peanut butter cookies as the base, but replaced the peanut butter with Nutella.
+I started with my peanut butter chocolate chunk cookies as the base, but replaced the peanut butter with Nutella.
 Nutella is thinner and silkier, so I reduced the amount.
 Nothing helped those flat puddles.
 Back to the drawing board.
 Then I turned to my chewy chocolate chip cookies.
 I swapped melted butter for softened butter to give the cookies more structure, added Nutella, a little extra flour, removed the extra egg yolk and cornstarch, and seemed to be on the right track.
 They spread a little more than I was hoping.
 This cookie was turning out to be more frustrating than untangling Christmas lights.

 Finally, I added 2 Tablespoons of cocoa powder to bulk up the dough even more.